-We’ve also put together a helpful FAQ to answer some questions you might have about our services:
+The Chester Fritz Library staff have put together a helpful FAQ to answer some questions you might have about our services this semester:

-I borrowed items from the library.
-What do I do?
+I borrowed items from the library last semester.
+What should I do?

-- If you’re still in Grand Forks, you can drop your books off in the Book Drop outside the Chester Fritz Library.
-The book drop is the north side of the Library on University Avenue across from Archives cafe.
+- You can drop your books off in the Book Drop (pictured below) outside the Chester Fritz Library.
+The book drop is the north side of the Library on University Avenue.

 How do I see what items I have checked out and the due dates?